dmbarbour/glas/docs/GlasApps.md

 I propose to model applications as Glas programs of type `Method -[Eff]- Result` - a single parameter representing the method, a single result for the method return value, and suitable effects.
 This is is a lightweight dependent type: effects and result types may depend on the method variant.

+*Aside:* Methods are unsuitable for remote procedure calls (RPC) because RPC will often require some asynchronous computation, such as RPC to other apps, to produce a result.
+RPC should instead be supported explicitly via channels or network connections.

 ### Robust References

 There are a lot of benefits to having applications allocate their own references.
 For example, instead of `open file` returning a system-allocated reference, we express `open file as foo` to specify that symbol 'foo' will be our reference to the new file.

 This supports static allocation of references.
 The references can be descriptive and meaningful for debugging, reflection, and extension.
 Dynamic allocation of references is easily partitioned, reducing contention on a central allocator.
 There are no security risks related to potential forgery of system references.

+### State and Continuations

+In context of live coding, first-class functions are awkward because is unclear how software updates should propagate to stored functions.
+Defunctionalization of a program can represent continuations as data, but then we must consider the stability of this data across updates to code - e.g. if we add a variable, it might not be part of the stored continuation.

+To solve this, we can explicitly model state machines and constrain the type of valid states we store between transactions.
+However, constructing and maintaining this central model of states can be an onerous chore.

+Ideally, we can infer the valid set of states but also maintain stability by explicitly labeling continuation states.
+In Glas, this would require an alternative or extended program model, e.g. with manually labeled 'yield'.

 ### Specialized APIs